Virgin Media Broadband Review

 The positive reviews for Virgin Media mention good customer service and fast speeds, while the negative reviews focus on poor customer service, unexpected bills and unreliable coverage.

-Virgin Media came last out of 14 in a Which? survey of broadband providers.
-It scored only two out of five stars for technical support and ease of contact.
+Virgin Media came tenth out of 12 in a Which? survey of broadband providers.
+It scored only one out of five stars for technical support and customer service.

 Ofcom research provides some better reading for Virgin Media.
-In a recent report, 85% of Virgin broadband customers surveyed found its overall service satisfactory.
-However, while this was higher than TalkTalk, Virgin’s overall score was below its main rivals Sky and BT.
+In a recent report, 81% of Virgin broadband customers surveyed found its overall service satisfactory.
+However, while this was higher than TalkTalk, Virgin’s overall score was slightly below its main rivals Sky and BT.

 Virgin Media broadband pros and cons